idkfelix/year12/Maths/Matrices.md

 = \begin{bmatrix} 1 & 1 & 1 \\ 1 & 2 & 1 \\ 1 & 1 & 1 \end{bmatrix}
 $$
 ## Dominance Matrices
-- Represents one way connections on a square matrix
+- Represents one way connections on a square binary matrix, commonly denoted as the letter $T$
-- Rows and columns represent start and end of a connection link similar to a communications matrix
+- Rows and columns represent start and end of a one way connection similar to a communications matrix, this is read on the matrix's rows with $1$'s representing a dominance over the column
 - Unlike a communication matrix it is not a symmetrical matrix as each communication link only works one way
-- **One-Step** dominance matrix
+- **One-Step Dominance Scores** can be found by summing each row of a dominance matrix